Contact Sales

 This post will show you how to use set_meta_data to store user information in the meta_data temporarily during a call session, allowing for real-time access and personalization.
 Specifically, we'll demonstrate how an AI agent can assist visitors of an amusement park in selecting the best ride options and ticket packages based on their preferences.
 You can also follow along in the video demo below.

-Setting Up the Node.js Server
+Setting up the Node.js server

 In this tutorial, we use Node.js for the code snippets, employing Express and Body-Parser to build a streamlined and adaptable web application framework.
 This server will handle incoming requests and send instructions to our AI agent.